peteroupc/peteroupc.github.io/bernoulli.md

 > **Notes:**
 >
-> - If any of these algorithms encounters a probability outside the interval [0, 1], the entire algorithm will fail for that continued fraction.
+> - If any of these algorithms encounters a probability outside the closed unit interval, the entire algorithm will fail for that continued fraction.
 >
 > - These algorithms will work for continued fractions of the form "1 &minus; ..." (rather than "0 + ...") if&mdash;
 >     - before running the algorithm, the first partial numerator and denominator have their sign removed, and